Astros brass huddles to discuss Osuna's pending arrival | New Country 923

 The 23-year-old right-hander is the youngest pitcher to ever record 100 saves and he can throw 95 mph.

-The World Series champion Astros are known for being a close-knit team that banded together to help Houston after last year’s devastating floods triggered by Hurricane Harvey.
+The Astros are known for being a close-knit team that banded together to help Houston after last year’s devastating floods triggered by Hurricane Harvey.

 “That’s not going to change,” Hinch said.